Skip to content

 Git Workflow

-All contributions, e.g., new content, improved wording, fixed typos, etc, are added to separate feature branches which base on preview.
+All contributions, e.g., new content, improved wording, fixed typos, etc., are added to separate feature branches which base on preview.
 If the contribution is ready, you will have to create a merge request back to the preview branch.
-A member of ZIH team will review the changes (four-eyes principle) and finally merge your changes to preview.
-All contributions need to pass the CI pipeline consisting of several checks to ensure compliance with the content rules.
+A member of the ZIH team will review the changes (four-eyes principle) and finally merge your changes to preview.
+All contributions need to pass through the CI pipeline consisting of several checks to ensure compliance with the content rules.
 Please, don't worry too much about the checks.
-ZIH staff will help you with that.
-You will find more information on the CI/CD pipeline in the eponymous subsection.
+The ZIH staff will help you with that.
+You can find more information about the CI/CD pipeline in the eponymous subsection.

 In order to publish the updates and make them visible in the compendium, the changes on preview branch are either automatically merged into the main branch on every Monday via a pipeline schedule, or manually by admin staff.
 Moreover, the main branch is deployed to https://compendium.hpc.tu-dresden.de and always reflects a production-ready state.
 Manual interventions are only necessary in case of merge conflicts.
-The admin staff will take care on this process.
+This process is handled by the admins.

 Graphic on Git workflow